-I allow revisions for all of your major unit writing assignments except the public argument project and final portfolio (due to time constraints at the end of the semester).
+I allow revisions for all of your major unit writing assignments except the Public Argument Project (due to time constraints at the end of the semester).
 Revisions should be substantial (not just fixing mechanical errors), and any revisions are due within two weeks of the date I hand back graded assignments.
 If you choose to submit a revision for any assignment, the new grade will completely replace the original grade.
 (It's really rare to make your project worse by revising it, but if for some reason it happens to you, your grade will remain the same; a revision will never lower your grade, except in cases of plagiarism.)